PyPNMApps/PyPNM-CMTS/docs/system/cli.md

 Run a single coordination tick and print JSON output.

 Worker mode supports a numeric service group id (bound worker) or no `--sg-id` (unbound worker).
+Use adapter overrides to supply CMTS hostname and read/write communities at runtime without editing system.json.

 Tick index is 1-based.
 The one-shot run reports `tick_index` = 1.
 Continuous runs increment `tick_index` once per tick in the same process.